 Due to the dynamic and evolving nature of spam, the university's spam filters are constantly adapting and changing.
 The above list represents the most common reasons that outbound messages are blocked as spam; however, many other factors are considered and may be taken into account as trends change.
 The university may expand this filtering if needed.

-If you have any questions or require any assistance, you can contact the ITS Help Desk at 512-475-9400.
+If you have any questions or require any assistance, you can contact the ITS Help and Service Desk at 512-475-9400.